Ravio partners with Comp to bring you trusted Brazil benchmarks

 Mercer alternatives generally fall into three categories:

-Some companies also turn to job adverts or employee-reported sites like Glassdoor.
-But because this data is unverified, based on outdated averages, and too broad for like-for-like benchmarking, we haven’t included them here as reliable Mercer alternatives:
+Some companies also turn to job adverts or employee-reported sites like Glassdoor for free salary data.
+But because this data is unverified, based on historical averages, and too broad for like-for-like benchmarking, we haven’t included them here as reliable Mercer alternatives.

 Ravio is a salary benchmarking software with built-in end-to-end compensation management tools – ideal for high-growth global tech teams, particularly those with a strong presence in Europe.